datadoit/ccs7up/README.md

 Linux: php /var/www/ccs7up.php

 Must be run from the CLI.
 Will not execute from a browser.
+Again, run <strong>after</strong> publishing from CodeCharge Studio to your web server.